 Supported Hardware: GPS

-Getting GPS data is your job, not mine, but here are a couple I reccomend that work well with the Adafruit GPS library.
+Getting GPS data is your job, not mine, but here are a couple I recommend that work well with the Adafruit GPS library.

 - Matek SAM-M10Q